First-Principles Insights into the Site Occupancy of Ta-Fe-Al C14 Laves Phases: Discussion

-The thermodynamic equilibrium constraint, based on the experimental phase boundaries as shown in Table \ref{tab:0}, was imposed to determine the phase stability of C14 Ta(Fe$_{1-x}$Al$_x$)$_2$ in chemical potential space.
-The large region of stability is obtained because of the assumption that an extremely low concentration of Al (1 at.\% Al) can be achieved, where solute-solute Al interactions are limited.
-Figure \ref{fig:phase} illustrates how the formation energy of each lowest-energy structure evolves with the chemical potential of Al. In this context, each composition is regarded as a potential structural motif within a distribution of stable and metastable configurations above the ground state.
-The 1D phase diagram illustrates that certain structural motifs exhibit greater stability within specific chemical potential windows.
-Notably, only the Ta$_4$Fe$_6$Al$_2$ and Ta$_4$Fe$_2$Al$_6$ compositions have relatively large windows of stability, while other ternary compositions, such as Ta$_4$Fe$_7$Al$_1$, remain metastable throughout the Al chemical potential range from -6.7 to -0.3 eV.
-The metastability of the Ta$_{32}$Fe$_{63}$Al$_1$ motif relative to TaFe$_2$ in the low Al chemical potential range suggests that Al atoms prefer to form an ordered superstructure rather than a random distribution.
-Within the chemical potential range from -1.1 to -0.6 eV, Ta$_4$Fe$_6$Al$_2$ with full Al substitution at the $2a$-sites and anti-ferromagnetic ordering is the dominant structural motif.
-Above -0.6 eV, the Ta$_4$Fe$_2$Al$_6$ configuration with anti-ferromagnetic ordering becomes the most stable.
-The metastability of other configurations at the low Al chemical potential range suggests that Al occupancy in the Kagomé layers is less favorable when the Al concentration is low.
-Once the $2a$ sites are saturated by Al, further substitution at the $6h$ sites (in the Kagomé layer) requires a significantly higher chemical potential to act as the driving force.
-A narrow chemical potential window around -0.6 eV was obtained, where Ta$_4$Fe$_3$Al$_5$ becomes the most stable structure, though with only minor energy differences compared to other configurations.
-The intersection of formation energy lines for the metastable states near -0.6 eV implies that free energy contributions, e.g. through thermal and entropy changes, may increase the prominence of other intermediate configurations within this chemical potential range.
+Figure \ref{fig:phase} illustrates how the site occupancy preference patterns evolves with the chemical potential of Al. In this context, each Ta(Fe$_{1-x}$Al$_x$)$_2$ composition is treated as a defect motif within a host matrix, rather than a phase of a closed system.
+The chemical potential constraint, based on the experimental phase boundaries as listed in Table \ref{tab:0}, was imposed to ensure the preference of C14 Ta(Fe$_{1-x}$Al$_x$)$_2$ in the chemical potential space.
+A large region of the chemical potential window is obtained because of the assumption that an extremely low concentration of Al (1 at.\% Al) can be achieved, where solute-solute interactions are limited.
+Site occupancy patterns with compositions between 0.083 and 1 at.\% Al are expected to show higher preference in the lower chemical potential range, but are not included in this study.
+The defect phase diagram illustrates that certain structural motifs dominate larger chemical potential ranges, e.g, Ta$_4$Fe$_6$Al$_2$ and Ta$_4$Fe$_2$Al$_6$, while other ternary compositions, such as Ta$_4$Fe$_7$Al$_1$, remain unfavorable throughout the accessible Al chemical potential range from -6.7 to -0.3 eV.
+The metastability of the Ta$_{32}$Fe$_{63}$Al$_1$ motif relative to TaFe$_2$ in the low Al chemical potential range represents the random solute distribution in the diluted alloy.
+Within the chemical potential range from -1.1 to -0.6 eV, Ta$_4$Fe$_6$Al$_2$ with full Al substitution at the $2a$-sites and anti-ferromagnetic ordering is the dominant structural motif, despite not being a stable phase in the convex hull diagram (Figure \ref{fig:convexhull}).
+Above -0.6 eV, the Ta$_4$Fe$_2$Al$_6$ configuration with anti-ferromagnetic ordering becomes the dominant defect state.
+A narrow chemical potential window around -0.6 eV was obtained, where Ta$_4$Fe$_3$Al$_5$ ($^{2a}$(Al, Al)$^{6h}$(Fe Fe Al, Fe Al Al)) becomes the most favorable site occupancy pattern, though with only minor energy differences compared to other configurations.
+The intersection of formation energy lines for the metastable defect states near -0.6 eV implies that these site occupancies could be transition states before stabilizing in the Ta$_4$Fe$_2$Al$_6$ phase.
+Kinetically controlled processes may increase the prominence of other intermediate site occupancy patterns within this chemical potential range, especially if dynamical stability is indicated.
+The high energies associated with site occupancies containing relatively high Al substitution at low Al chemical potentials indicate that Al occupancy in the Kagomé layers is less favorable at low Al concentrations.
+Once the $2a$ sites are fully occupied by Al, additional substitution at the $6h$ sites (within the Kagomé layer) requires a significantly higher chemical potential to serve as the driving force.